 NENA i1 documents mechanisms in use today to support 9-1-1 services by some VoIP service providers.
-NENA i1 allows for VoIP 9-1-1 calls to be delivered to the correct viable solution for VoIP carriers.
-There are two specialized "service operators" introduced in this migration phase: the VPC Service Operator and the Emergency
+NENA i1 allows for VoIP 9-1-1 calls to be delivered to the correct i2

 PSAP via a PSAP-designated 10-digit number.